Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 - **[.NET 8.0 or newer](https://dotnet.microsoft.com/en-us/download/dotnet) SDK** installed
 - **Kentico Migration Tool source code** cloned or downloaded from this repository

+   > [!NOTE]
+   > We recommend to maintain a separate copy of the Migration Tool per project to keep project-specific configurations and customizations isolated.

 > **Need help with instance setup?** The [Migration CLI README](./Migration.Tool.CLI/README.md) provides detailed instructions for configuring both source and target instances.

 ### Running Your First Migration